Embrace Empathy: The Surprising Secret to a Happier, Healthier Life

 Why Empathy is Crucial to Leadership

 Empathy is swiftly becoming one of the most sought-after leadership traits.
-A conference paper from the 80th International Scientific Conference on Economic and Social Development hosted last year in Croatia extols the virtues of empathy for effective leadership after studying its effects from a business management perspective.
+A conference paper from the 80th International Scientific Conference on Economic and Social Development extols the virtues of empathy for effective leadership after researchers studied its effects from a business management perspective.

-The paper found that empathy in leadership drives employee engagement, innovation, engagement, retention, and inclusion.
+The study found that empathy in leadership drives employee engagement, innovation, retention, and inclusion.
 It also promotes communication, cohesiveness, and collaboration while improving stakeholder appreciation.

-A 2021 survey conducted by Catalyst called The Power of Empathy in Times of Crisis and Beyond found that empathy boosts productivity, creativity, and employees’ intent to stay.
+A 2021 survey conducted by Catalyst, The Power of Empathy in Times of Crisis and Beyond, found that empathy boosts productivity, creativity, and employees’ intent to stay.
 When leaders support their employees at work and understand their personal struggles, employees feel valued and driven to excel.

 These studies support earlier neurological research.
 A 2012 study scanned people’s brains while asking about experiences with good and bad leaders.
 They found that even the memory of poor leaders triggered mirror neuron systems related to avoidance, reduced attention, and decreased compassion.